brihernandez/GunsAndBullets2/README.md

 ![RigidbodyInterpolation](Screenshots/rigidbodyinterpolation.gif)

 New in 1.4, bullets now support moving with kinematic Rigidbody components attached.
 The main purpose for this is to allow for [Rigidbody Interpolation](https://docs.unity3d.com/6000.0/Documentation/Manual/rigidbody-interpolation.html).
 To use interpolation, the bullet must be a [Rigidbody based bullet](#rigidbody-bullets) and have `Interpolate` set to either `Interpolate` or `Extrapolate`.
+Whether or not you *should* be using interpolation will heavily depend on your project, but this is a feature that I've found myself relying on more and more recently, so I wanted to make sure it was an option here to save myself the trouble of modifying the code all the time.

 ## Draggy Bullets

 ![DraggyBullets](Screenshots/draggybullets.gif)

-New in 1.4, bullets can have drag assigned to them.
+New in 1.4, bullets can have drag to slow them down.
+The drag is done through a simple linear drag because personally I find it more predictable and intuitive.
+The `CalculateAcceleration()` function can be modified to change the drag model.

+As drag depends on velocity, the [Velocity Verlet](https://en.wikipedia.org/wiki/Verlet_integration#Algorithmic_representation) approach doesn't quite work.
+When drag is enabled on a bullet, a modified version is used which estimates future velocities and accelerations.
+This is totally transparent if you aren't messing with the `CalculateBulletMotion()` function, but it's good to be aware of, because draggy bullets are the most expensive thing in this repository.

+If you need to predict impact points with draggy bullets, it might be necessary to use **substepping**.
+The `GunPrediction` component in this scene shows an example of how substeps can be used to increase the accuracy of predictions made with draggy bullets.
+For bullets with only light drag, the kind you'd see in a realistic environment, it's actually possible to get away with no substepping.

+It's also important to note that, for performance reasons, substepping is *only* on the bullet motion, **not** the hit detection.
+The `Gun.GetPredictedImpactPoint()` takes both a `timestep` and `substep` parameter.
+The `timestep` defines how long the bullet is simulated between hit detection sweeps.
+The `substep` defines how many `CalculateBulletMotion()`s run between those hit detection sweeps, providing for much more accurate motion, but without the full impact of also doing too much more hit detection checks.
+As with most things, experiment to see what values work best, but again, for most things with more realistic amounts of drag, you might be able to get away with no substepping at all.

+Generally, I don't really recommend you have bullets with drag on them because it can create a lot of headaches, especially if you have NPCs firing bullets with drag.
+That said, it can make for some interesting knobs to tweak for balance and design.

 # Changelog

+### 1.4 (July 23 2026)
+- Updated to Unity 6000.0.70f1
+- When built, demos can switched between with the number keys
+- Tweaked descriptions on all the demos
+- Added new demos for [rigidbody interpolation](#rigidbody-interpolation) and [drag](#draggy-bullets)
+- Added `[Min]` attribute guards for relevant properties
+- If a bullet is assigned a Rigidbody, it will use the Rigidbody to move instead of the Transform
+- Bullets with gravity will use Velocity Verlet instead of the Euler Method
+- Bullets with drag will use a modified Velocity Verlet with optional substepping
+- Fixed null Rigidbodies potentially getting added to the ignored Rigidbody/Collider lists
+- Updated visuals for drawing thick bullets to better represent their SphereCasts
+- New, simpler .gitignore
+- Many optimizations to hit detection to make the Physics raycasts themselves the bottlenecks
+- Added a little ammo counter to the ammo gun in the demo scenes it's used in
+- Rigidbody movement demo now has the same cursor/movement behavior as the other free camera guns
+- Renamed `Bullet.ExplodeBullet()` to `Bullet.DestroyBulletFromExplosion()` for consistency with the other two Destroy functions
+- Removed deviation from the demo guns with prediction spheres

 ### 1.3 (September 22 2021)